Bio image

 Andrea has always loved writing and was inspired by the encouragement of her mother, grandmother, and several English teachers when she was very young.
 It wasn't until she studied and wrote under the instruction and encouragement of world renowned poet Dr. Niyi Osundare of Nigeria, one of her favorite professors, that she truly considered attempting to write for publication.
 Soon after, some of her poetry was published in Ellipsis, UNO's showcase of creative and scholarly work in the arts.

 Since then, Andrea has written book reviews for Library Sparks Magazine and Mississippi Libraries.
 Her articles have appeared in The Sea Coast Echo, Mississippi Libraries, and Gulf Coast Parents & Kids Magazine.
-Andrea now has a column in Parents & Kids, called Momspace.
+Andrea formerly had a column in Parents & Kids, called Momspace.
 She also enjoys editing and has done freelance substantive and copy editing on several books for publication including Kim: A Dying Child's Spiritual Legacy and Untaught and Unlearned Knowledge, both by Dr. Fred G. Womack, and has edited books for publication for Cactus Moon Publications.

-Besides reading and writing, you can find Andrea, who describes herself as a city girl loving the country life, crafting and painting, collecting typewriters, teapots, pens, and owls, gardening, petting her dog, running from bugs, and eating chocolate.
+Besides reading and writing, you can find Andrea, who describes herself as a city girl loving the country life, crafting and painting, collecting typewriters, teapots, pens, and owls, gardening, petting her dogs, running from bugs, and eating chocolate.
 Andrea is originally from New Orleans, Louisiana and now resides about an hour away, in Pass Christian, Mississippi with her husband, three children, and two silly dogs, Vincent and Libby.